Location

 The gardens are over 50 years old, with the site’s rich history dating back further than 1970.
 From the 1900s through to the 1970s they were known as the Matson Pleasure Grounds.
 During this time they were a popular picnic and boating area for locals and even hosted the Crown Prince of Japan and officers of the visiting Japanese fleet in 1905.

-Visit any day that the sun shines for the floral display and a coffee at the teahouse.
+Visit any day that the sun shines for the floral display and a coffee at The Jade Teahouse.

-Download the brochure and map of the gardens here.
+Download the brochure or map of the gardens to plan your visit.

 The E.G. Waterhouse National Camellia Gardens are a beautiful location to book for weddings and ceremonies.